jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 }
 ```

-The repository interface should not have shown [`NHibernate`](api.md#nhibernate)-related types, because it is supposed to hide the underlying technology.
+The [`Repository interface`](patterns.md#repository-interfaces) should not have shown [`NHibernate`](api.md#nhibernate)-related types, because it is supposed to hide the underlying technology.
 You can also do too much with the interface now.
 AbstractCriterion allows you to build any query you want.
 That is also leaky about this interface.
-It is the repository's job is to offer a set of optimal queries.
-With the leaky interface above, a repository cannot do its job anymore.
+It is the [`Repository's`](patterns.md#repository) job is to offer a set of optimal queries.
+With the leaky interface above, a [`Repository`](patterns.md#repository) cannot do its job anymore.

 The following example is better.